myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

     encrypted.enc: openssl enc'd data with salted password
 ```

-I was now inform that the file, has been encrypted with Openssl with a salted password.
+I was now informed that the file has been encrypted with Openssl with a salted password.

-To simplify the brute force process I had to find the algorithm used during the encryption phase.
+To simplify the brute force process, I had to find the algorithm used during the encryption phase.

-The command `openssl enc -ciphers` will display a list of all the algorithms supported by Openssl, it help me to defined a first list of ciphers.
+The command `openssl enc -ciphers` will display a list of all the algorithms supported by Openssl, it helped me to define a first list of ciphers.
-I redirect them in a file I called `ciphers.list` and after a count it appear that Openssl support 111 different ciphers.
+I redirect them in a file I called `ciphers.list` and after a count it appears that Openssl supports 111 different ciphers.

 My goal now was to reduce that list as much as I can.

-A useful information, to reduce that list was to get the length in bytes of the encrypted file.
+In order to reduce that list it is necessary to get the length in bytes of the encrypted file.

 ```
 $ wc -c encrypted.enc
     96 encrypted.enc
 ```

 We have a file of 96 bytes.
-This number of bytes is divisible by 8, so there is good luck that the cipher algorithm used to encrypted the file is using block cipher technic ([source](https://en.wikipedia.org/wiki/Block_size_(cryptography))).
-So I decide to remove all the stream ciphers from my file `ciphers.list`.
-After this removing them,my list was reduce to 102 ciphers.
+This number of bytes is divisible by 8, so there is a good chance that the cipher algorithm used to encrypt the file is using block cipher techniques ([source](https://en.wikipedia.org/wiki/Block_size_(cryptography))).
+So I decided to remove all the stream ciphers from my file `ciphers.list`.
+After removing them, my list was reduced to 102 ciphers.

-Let's now create some sample for trying to find a pattern between the encoded message and the encoded sample, has we know our encrypted file is 96 bytes long, so the clear message is normally lower or equal to 96 bytes.
+Let's now create some samples in order to find a pattern between the encoded message and the encoded sample, as we know our encrypted file is 96 bytes long, the clear message is normally lower or equal to 96 bytes.

 Let's create some clear text sample with values between 0 and 96.